testrecorder/spring-test-recorder/README.md

 The tool will handle most of the cases and leave TODOs in places where the code could not be generated automatically.
-Solving these TODOs is mandatory in order to make the test work.
+Solving these TODOs is mandatory in order to make the tests work.
 Refactoring and polishing the generated tests is highly recommended.

 ## When is this tool needed?